qalby-tech/livellm-browser/README.md

 ## Running on Kubernetes

 For cluster deployments, use the [livellm-browser-operator](https://github.com/XvKuoMing/livellm-browser-operator) and its Helm chart.
 The operator manages `Browser` and `Controller` CRs, wires Redis automatically, and propagates desired state (extensions, cookies, proxy) to running pods.
-Both Deployment templates default `NODE_OPTIONS=--max-old-space-size=4096` for the Playwright/patchright Node driver — override via `spec.env` on the CR or `DEFAULT_*_ENV` on the operator.
+The controller pod's `NODE_OPTIONS` is auto-sized from its memory limit (`min(limit/2, 4096)` MiB); the browser pod is left alone so Chrome keeps the memory budget.
+Override per-CR via `spec.env`, cluster-wide via `DEFAULT_*_ENV`.